-Immanuelle is raised by the Moores, her grandmother and the other wives.
-Bethel is a community when men have multiple wives.
+Immanuelle is raised by the Moores, her grandmother, and the other wives.
+Bethel is a community where men have multiple wives.
 The town revolves around the church, which is run by The Prophet.
 The Moores were once a rich family, with the grandfather, Abram, being an apostle of the church.
 All of that changed with Mariam’s choice.

 Light and Darkness